aaronspence31/FinSight/README.md

 Building on the current Glue ETL job, future enhancements could include:

-- Migrating to Amazon EMR (Elastic MapReduce) for more complex transformations that require fine-tuned control over the Spark environment
+- Implement more sophisticated transformations using AWS Glue
-- Implementing more sophisticated transformations in general as well as using AWS Glue Dynamic Frames
+- Create additional partitioning schemes based on other query patterns
-- Creating additional partitioning schemes based on actual query patterns
+- Try using Amazon EMR (Elastic MapReduce) for more complex transformations that require fine-tuned control over the Spark environment